-The Secrets of Catherine Zeta-Jones and Michael Douglas' Enduring Love
+The Secrets of Catherine Zeta-Jones and Michael Douglas' Enduring Love - E!
+Online

 She further told InStyle in 2012, "I'm not the kind of person who likes to shout out my personal issues from the rooftops.
 But with my bipolar becoming public, I hope fellow sufferers will know it's completely controllable.
 I hope I can help remove any stigma attached to it."

-Referring to Douglas' cancer battle, Zeta-Jones told Stella, "When you get sideswiped like that, it's an obvious trigger for your balance to be a little bit off—not sleeping, worry, stress.
+Referring to her husband's cancer battle, Zeta-Jones told Stella, "When you get sideswiped like that, it's an obvious trigger for your balance to be a little bit off—not sleeping, worry, stress.
 It's a classic trigger."

 Meanwhile, Zeta-Jones and Douglas started spending more and more time apart, which was made easier by respectively busy schedules and owning multiple homes.
 Zeta-Jones returned to treatment to monitor her bipolar disorder in April 2013, her rep explaining that she was committed to "periodic care in order to manage her health in an optimum manner."
 She spent about a month there.

-Douglas then made all sorts of headlines that June when he said in an interview with The Guardian his cancer could have been caused by a certain strain of HPV, a sexually transmitted disease that men can contract through oral sex.
+Douglas then made all sorts of headlines that June when he said in an interview with The Guardian his cancer could have been caused by a certain strain of HPV men can contract through oral sex.

 "I did worry if the stress caused by my son's incarceration didn't help trigger it," he continued.
 "But yeah, it's a sexually transmitted disease that causes cancer.
 And if you have it, cunnilingus is also the best cure for it."
-In all seriousness, however, Douglas was doing a public service by raising awareness of the risks associated with HPV, which was his intention.
+In all seriousness, however, Douglas was doing a public service by raising awareness of the less-talked-about risks for men associated with HPV, which was his intention.

 With everything going on, the couple didn't confirm until August 2013 that they were taking a break—but even then, Douglas insisted it wasn't a separation or a break-up.
 "My wife and I are fine," he said weeks later, per USA Today, calling their situation "temporary."